-How to Choose Your First Sewing Machine
+How To Choose Your First Sewing Machine

 La Movida’s Founder Laurie and Youth Sewing instructor Samantha share what their opinions are on what sewing machine to have as a beginner sewer.